DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 sudo sysctl fs.inotify.max_user_watches=501208
 ```
 ### Failed to provide IP to istio-system/public-ingressgateway

 As one option to provide IP to the istio-system/public-ingressgateway, metallb can be run.
-The following steps will demonstrate a standard configuration, however, some changes may need to be made for each individual system (specific /ets/hosts addresses, etc.)
+The following steps will demonstrate a standard configuration, however, some changes may need to be made for each individual system (e.g., specific /ets/hosts addresses).

-#### Step 1: K3d deploy
+#### Step 1: K3d Deploy

 To facilitate metallb, servicelb needs to be disabled on the initial install.
-Replace the above k3d deploy command with the following.
+Replace the above k3d deploy command with the following:
 ```shell
 k3d cluster create \
   --k3s-arg "--tls-san=$SERVER_IP@server:0" \